 It’s easy to see how far an absurd idea can travel.

-It’s also easy to see that the proponent of an absurdity often doesn’t hold the intellectual capacity to originate or to sell that idea.
+It’s also easy to see that the proponent of an absurdity often doesn’t have the intellectual capacity to originate or to sell that idea.

 That in turn begs the question, who then was the originator?
 Who was the forceful salesman of said idea?
 And, how is it possible for such a bad idea to escape a logical rebutting argument that would have killed it at the source?